Long time behavior of killed Feynman-Kac semigroups with singular Schr{\"o}dinger potentials: Setting and results

 \subsubsection{Setting and purpose of this work}

-The purpose of this work is to study the basic properties and above all, the long time behavior of killed Feynman-Kac semigroups of several models with very general singular Schrödinger potentials (see Section \ref{sec.Sc} and more precisely \textbf{[S1]}, \textbf{[S2]}, and \eqref{eq.Ui}).
-The killing occurs when the process exists a (position) subdomain\footnote{A domain is by definition a non-empty, open, and connected set.}.
+The purpose of this work is to study the basic properties and above all, the existence and the uniqueness of a quasi-stationary distribution as well as the exponential convergence towards this quasi-stationary distribution (see more precisely Definition \ref{de.2}) of killed Feynman-Kac semigroups of several models with very general singular Schrödinger potentials (see Section \ref{sec.Sc} and more precisely \textbf{[S1]}, \textbf{[S2]}, and \eqref{eq.Ui}).
+The killing occurs when the process exits a (position) subdomain\footnote{A domain is by definition a non-empty, open, and connected set.}.
 We have no assumption on the regularity of the boundary of this subdomain which can be bounded or not and whose boundary can intersect the points where the Schrödinger potential is infinite (which is the case of interest).
-For the first three considered processes, the singular potential arises from fixed a point located at $0$ whereas for the fourth one, it is created by $n$ interacting Lévy particles (see the fourth model below in Section~\ref{sec.IVB}).
+For the first three considered processes, the singular potential arises from a fixed point located at $0$ whereas for the fourth one, it is created by $n$ interacting Lévy particles (see the fourth model below in Section~\ref{sec.IVB}).
 As explained in Section~\ref{sec.Ss}, more general singular potentials can be considered.
 This work is also motivated by the strong link between Feynman-Kac semigroups and solution of evolution equations associated with a Schrödinger type operator, see~\eqref{eq.Sch}.

 The introduction and the paper are organized as follows.
 We first introduce the class of singular Schrödinger potentials we will treat in details in this work and we then give the notation which will be used throughout this work.
 Next, we introduce the four models and we give preliminary results on their behaviors.
 These are the purposes of Section~\ref{sec.FK}.
 The main results, which are Theorems~\ref{th.oL}, \ref{th.L}, \ref{th.kL}, and~\ref{th.Bn} (see also Theorem \ref{th.Fil}), are given in Section \ref{sec.MR}.
 We provide also extensions of these results in Section~\ref{sec.Ss}.
 The related literature is given in Section \ref{sec.RR}.
 Section \ref{sec.proof} is dedicated to the proofs of the main results.